bloominstituteoftechnology/React-Insta-Clone/DAY_THREE_README.md

   - This component should be able to take in a component as an argument, and it will return a `class` component.
   - Inside of `withAuthenticate's` render method, you'll want to return the Component that gets passed into it.
   - Be sure to export.
-  - Head over to App.js and `import` in our new `withAuthenticate` Higher Order Component and pass in `App`.
+  - Head over to App.js and `import` in our new `withAuthenticate` Higher Order Component.
+  - Set a new const called `ComponentFromWithAuthenticate`, and set it's value to the HOC invoked, with `PostsPage` passed in.
+  - Inside `App`, you should now render `ComponentFromWithAuthenticate` in place of `PostsPage`.
   - If this worked correctly, then everything should render as it used to.
   - `withAuthenticate` will look a lot like this when you're done setting it up.